 ■ In 2008, the hiring and sales tax credits resulted in \$274 million of reduced corporation tax revenues for the state.
-This is around 60 percent of the total reduction in revenues from the corporation tax and the personal income tax.

 Substantial Benefits for Large Businesses.
 In 2008, around half of the EZ hiring and sales tax credits went to businesses that each had more than \$100 million in assets.
 Around 40 percent of those credits went to businesses with over \$1 billion in assets.